B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 1. Procedural irregularity that would change the outcome;

-3. The Title IX Coordinator, investigator, or decisionmaker had a conflict of interest or bias, for or against complainants or respondents generally, or for or against the individual complainant or respondent that would change the outcome; and/or
+3. The Title IX coordinator, investigator, or decisionmaker had a conflict of interest or bias, for or against complainants or respondents generally, or for or against the individual complainant or respondent that would change the outcome; and/or

 4. Disciplinary sanctions imposed for student respondents were not appropriate for the prohibited conduct found to have occurred.